 When it comes to bicycle collecting, some people prefer Italian cruisers or bespoke British jobs.
 But there's an entire strata of enthusiast for whom nothing but Japanese steel models will do, from the "great export years" that began with the Tokyo Olympics in 1964 and lasted into the 1990s.

-Even if you've never coveted one yourself, it's easy to geek out on the design details of these beautifully crafted machines as featured in William Bevington's book Japanese Steel: Classic Bicycle Design from Japan, due out this fall from Rizzoli and available for pre-order on Amazon now.
+Even if you've never coveted one yourself, it's easy to geek out on the design details of these beautifully crafted machines as featured in William Bevington's book Japanese Steel: Classic Bicycle Design from Japan, which is published by Rizzoli and available to order on Amazon now.

 The first book to chronicle the "golden age" of Japanese bicycle design, with reverentially beautiful photographs and informative text, the book covers everything from famous manufacturers such as Bridgestone, Fuji, Miyata, and Panasonic, to artisanal builders like 3Rensho whose bikes are all but unobtainable these days.